Position

 Responsibilities:

-• Greet guests warmly and promptly, ensuring a welcoming atmosphere.
+• Greet guests promptly and courteously, ensuring a warm and welcoming atmosphere.

 • Coordinate with the dining room staff to ensure smooth service and address any guest needs or issues.